Packaging and labelling

 - appear either in or immediately next to the name of the food or in the list of ingredients in connection with the ingredient or category of ingredients in question.

-All packaged foods above 5g or 5ml (except herbs and spices) must show the net quantity on the label to comply with EU Regulation No 1169/2011 on the provision of food information to consumers (FIC).
+All packaged foods above 5g or 5ml must show the net quantity on the label to comply with the Food Information Regulations.

 Foods that are packaged in liquid (or an ice glaze) must show the drained net weight.